 Mission.
-The mission of the District Board of Health is to promote and protect the health of individuals and communities.
+The mission of Mahoning County Public Health is to promote and protect the health of individuals and communities.
 We do this by educating, mobilizing, and collaborating with the public to prevent disease, reduce health disparities, and enhance the quality of life in Mahoning County.

 Vision.
 We aspire to be the leader in population health improvement.
 Through the use of innovative, proactive, and collaborative approaches we will ensure conditions in which all people can be healthy.

-Mahoning County District Board of Health is committed to the ongoing improvement of the quality of services its consumers receive, as evidenced by the outcomes of those services.
+Mahoning County Public Health is committed to the ongoing improvement of the quality of services its consumers receive, as evidenced by the outcomes of those services.
 The organization continuously strives to assure that the ten essential public health services are provided in the community:

 - Monitor health status to identify and solve community health problems.